rauc/rauc/docs/basic.rst

 From a top view, the RAUC update framework provides a solution for four basic
 tasks:

-* generating update artifacts
+* generating the update bundles
-* signing and verification of update artifacts
+* signing and verification of update bundles
-* robust installation handling
+* robust installation of the payload(s)
 * interfacing with the boot process

 RAUC is basically an image-based updater, i.e. it installs file images on